yet-another-static-site-generator/yass/README.md

   `Build All`.

 * If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+If you have installed *Bob* you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.

 If you want to be able to print content of README.md file to terminal (by `readme` program command), copy file *README.md* to `bin` directory.